EmperorRP/creating-token-vendor/README.md

 }
 ```

-We declare a new contract with the name YourToken which inherits the properties of ERC20
+We declare a new contract with the name YourToken which inherits the properties of ERC20.
+ERC20 is a Ethereum standard which can help generate tokens that are fungible.
+[More info here](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)
+You can check out the implementation [here](https://docs.openzeppelin.com/contracts/4.x/erc20)